lit/lit/docs/guide/08-tools.md

 Build tools take your code and make it production-ready.
 Among the things you may need build tools to do:

-* Transform ES6 code to ES5 for legacy browsers, including transforming JavaScript modules into other formats.
 * Bundle modules together can improve performance by reducing the number of files that need to be transferred.
 * Minify JavaScript, HTML, and CSS.
+* To support legacy browsers, transform ES6 code to ES5, including transforming JavaScript modules into other formats.
 * Add required polyfills (may be done manually).

 Many build tools can do this for you.
 Currently we recommend Rollup, and provide a [sample project using Rollup](https://github.com/PolymerLabs/lit-html-build).